Brandon Whipple: 2023 mayoral primary election

 Wu (with 30% of the vote) and Whipple (with 24% of the vote, narrowly defeating Bryan Frye) were the two top vote-getters, and proceeded to the 2023 Wichita City General Election.

 2023 mayoral general election

 The general election campaign was bitterly contested, and heavily covered in local media, with multiple head-to-head candidate debates and joint appearances at various public forums.
 But most public contact was through extensive advertising campaigns by the candidates and their supporters.

 Whipple received support from a PAC run by his wife, the Kansas Democratic Party, and from the local firefighters' union.

-But Wu far outdistanced Whipple in campaign donations -- the most ever in a Wichita mayoral campaign -- receiving broad support from the business community, including over $440,000 in direct donations, plus over $192,000 spent by Americans For Prosperity (created by Wichita billionaire Charles Koch and his brother David) -- and from the local police union.
-A final barrage of Wu-supporting advertisements—including numerous TV ads replaying the police bodycam video of Whipple's confrontation with an officer, and ads about Wichita's crime rate under Whipple—filled the airwaves and mailboxes.
+Wu far outdistanced Whipple in campaign donations, receiving broad support from the business community, including over $440,000 in direct donations, plus over $192,000 spent by Americans for Prosperity (created by Wichita billionaire Charles Koch and his brother David)—and from the local police union.

 With 24% of registered voters voting, Whipple (42%) lost to Wu (58%), who was sworn in on January 8, 2024.